All Episodes

 So what's liable to happen when we collide with it?

-Well, we have beautiful photographs, again taken by the Hubble Space Telescope, of colliding galaxies.
+Well, we have beautiful photographs, again, taken by the Hubble Space Telescope, of colliding galaxies.

-It's going to be a hostile takeover.
+And it's going to be a hostile takeover.

 And this means that the two galaxies would collide, but it doesn't mean that stars are going to collide.